September 19-20, 2020

 During the World Gee Haw Whimmy Diddle Competition, contestants are judged on the number of rotations between gee and haw they can complete during a given time.
 They may also have to switch hands during the competition or whimmy diddle behind their backs.
 There are three divisions of competition: children, adults and professional.
 Sign up throughout the day to compete.
 Winners receive a trophy, poster, t-shirt, Moon Pie and bragging rights.

 During Heritage Weekend, learn from area experts about beekeeping, coopering, heritage toy making, natural dyeing, spinning, broom making and furniture making.
 Hands-on activities related to traditional crafts will be provided for all ages.
 Other highlights include sheep shearing demonstrations throughout the day on Saturday, and border collie demonstrations on Sunday at 1 PM & 3 PM.

-The Folk Art Center on the Blue Ridge Parkway is the ideal place for Heritage Weekend with free parking, access to hiking trails and grassy areas for a picnic.
+There will be free parking, access to hiking trails and grassy areas for picnics.
 For more information, call 828-298-7928.
 The Folk Art Center is located at Milepost 382 of the Blue Ridge Parkway, just north of the Hwy 70 entrance in east Asheville.

 The Southern Highland Craft Guild is a non-profit, educational organization established in 1930 to bring together the crafts and craftspeople of the Southern Highlands for the benefit of shared resources, education, marketing and conservation.